branscha/tmplt-airapp/README.md

 # Sample Apache Adobe AIR/Apache Flex project
 ## 1. Description

-A template AIR project that can be built using Maven, it creates a Desktop AIR applcation.
+A template AIR project that can be built using Maven, it creates a Desktop AIR application.
 The Flexmojos currently cannot produce an APK for Android (or another mobile platform) automatically.
 The build makes use of a private Maven repository containing the Mavenized Flex SDK.

 ## 2. Additional Information
 ### 2.1.
 Generate a keyfile to sign the air

 The adt tool can be found in the Flex SDK distribution.
-The location might vary for differenet SDK versions.
+The location might vary for different SDK versions.
 Make sure that the .bat exists in that location.

     SET ADT=[FLEX-SDK]\in\airsdk\bin\adt.bat